UZBEKISTAN: Prisoners of conscience still held for their faith

 Another friend was Judy Skartvedt.
 "To me Abdul was my adopted son.
 I was his American mom," she told Forum 18 from Connecticut.
 "He shared holidays, dinners and special events with our family.
 He also shared his culture and religion with us and represented his country so well.
 My heart is breaking!"

-Kidd told Forum 18 that Dadahonov has already been invited back to the United States, to resume work in an academic environment.
+Kidd told Forum 18 that Dadakhonov has already been invited back to the United States, to resume work in an academic environment.

 One Pentecostal and four Jehovah's Witness prisoners of conscience